Updated June 12, 2023

 Things to Remember

-- If VLOOKUP doesn’t get the match for lookup_value under table_array, it returns by default as #N/A error.
+- If VLOOKUP doesn’t get the match for lookup_value under table_array, it returns by default as a #N/A error.

 - We can combine VLOOKUP with IF and ISNA to generate a more versatile result where no #N/A gets reflected within the data for those values which doesn’t match.